bgavran/autodiff/README.md

 Check out the `examples` directory to see it in action!

-Disclaimer: This is a proof of concept, rather than a usable framework.
-It's not optimized and you can probably break any of the things above if you try.
-Foundations are there but I'm still trying understand how [good code](https://xkcd.com/844/) should look.

-I welcome any feedback on the project.

 Everything is implemented only in Python 3.6 and numpy.

+Feel free to contact me if you have any feedback on the project!

 ## Usage